Last Updated: June 28, 2023

 Just to liven things up on this Useful Community Development sitemap, we have selected a few photos to make you think about successful placemaking, one of those topics that's so broad it doesn't even have a page on this site.
 Placemaking just refers to creating a memorable, distinctive, pleasant place to be.
 You will see a few elements that can contribute to placemaking, including people outdoors, interesting architecture, street markets, and outstanding scenery.
 Don't focus on what you don't have; focus on what you can have to make a special town or neighborhood.

 A sitemap gives a list of the topics under each of our navigation divisions.
-Everything in blue is a link.
+Everything in blue beside the bullet points is a link.
 Our sitemap includes the following:

 1. The major topics are displayed alphabetically in larger type.
 Access them through the main navigation menu.
 Content pages are arranged under the appropriate topic.

 2. After those major content divisions, we show links to the two visitor-generated content headings, sub-headings, and content pages.